Community School

 PART II - Driving Hours (6 hours)

-Once a student completes the online class instruction, the student is eligible to register for our 6 hour Behind the Wheel Driving course with Brookwood teachers who are certified Drivers Education Teachers through the Department of Motor Vehicles.
+Once a student completes the online class instruction, the student is eligible to register for our 6 hour Behind the Wheel Driving course with Brookwood teachers who are certified Drivers Education Teachers through the Department of Driver Services.

-The Behind the Wheel (6 hours) Driving Time signups is now open on MyPaymentsPlus.
+The Behind the Wheel (6 hours) Driving Time registration is now open on MyPaymentsPlus.

 -